 Ortigas Center is also complete with amenities.
 They have the biggest shopping mall in the country (SM Megamall) along with other specialty malls in the area.
 Ortigas Center is also home to the Asian Development Bank (ADB), an international financial institution.

 Security around the ADB is always tight as there are always diplomats and international finance officials visiting the premises.
 The top local corporation, San Miguel, also has its main office in Ortigas Center.
-It has complete security protocol provided by the local barangay, San Antonio.
+It has a complete security protocol provided by the local barangay, San Antonio.

 Ortigas Center has the most projects in the pipeline among all the Central Business Districts in the next three-year period.
 They will have 25% of all the office spaces to be completed in that time span.